David L O Smith

 Nassim again

 I rode Nassim again in 2006.
 I was an escort for Unicorn Trails to a party of riders who raised nearly 100,000 Euro for the Irish Heart Foundation on the Moroccan Horse Trek Challenge.
-This was a special version of the Skoura to Tarbahlt Desert Trail which ended with a gallop (see the video) to our final camp, nestled in the crescent of a desert sand dune.
+This was a special version of the Skoura to Tarbahlt Desert Trail which ended with a gallop (see the desert gallop video) to our final camp, nestled in the crescent of a desert sand dune.
+See some captioned pictures of this special desert ride.

 Rodi and David L O Smith in Iceland